Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 My name is Edward Ahn.
 I'm a pediatric neurosurgeon and I'll be working on the treatment, the surgical treatment of all neurological disorders of children here at Mayo Clinic.

 There is another form of treatment that we offer and that is an endoscopic approach and that is a minimally invasive operation.
-But the key to that operation is that it's detected early and the procedures done early.
+But the key to that operation is that it's detected early and the procedure is done early.
 And with this type of intervention, the results can be good if not better than the traditional procedure.
 However, the benefits are that it's done through a very small incision and the operation is a lot shorter.
 The babies do not need to stay in the hospital very long, just usually one night.
 But the key is again, an early diagnosis.
-So we really encourage those are on the frontlines of families and the pediatricians, family doctors to refer the babies early if there's a suspicion for something like this.
+So we really encourage those who are on the frontlines of families and the pediatricians, the family doctors to refer the babies early if there's a suspicion for something like this.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.